ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 .. code-block:: shell

    $ reco build list
-   id                                      started                 status
-   5434e2c1-cafc-44ca-ab2d-969a2f33895d    2016-12-08T21:08:00Z    PROCESS STARTING
+   id                                      started                 status                 Message 5434e2c1-cafc-44ca-ab2d-969a2f33895d    2016-12-08T21:08:00Z    PROCESS STARTING       something to help me recall what the build is for
-   0b15ec5c-f3ba-11e6-9f75-127f5e3af928    2016-12-08T17:01:00Z    COMPLETED
-   cdb339dd-8fb5-457c-9439-3f40267678e8    2016-12-08T18:31:58Z    COMPLETED WITH ERROR
+   0b15ec5c-f3ba-11e6-9f75-127f5e3af928    2016-12-08T17:01:00Z    COMPLETED              something to help me recall what the build is for cdb339dd-8fb5-457c-9439-3f40267678e8    2016-12-08T18:31:58Z    COMPLETED WITH ERROR   something to help me recall what the build is for

 .. note::
    When you come to work on your own projects, you might create many different builds for the same code.
-The build list's date-stamping and status reports help to identify the build you want to run.
+The build list's date-stamping, status and associated messages help to identify the build you want to run.

 Deploy an image
 -----------------
 Let's deploy our pre-built image for this example.
-Running a deployment will program the FPGA with the compiled and optimized Go and deploy the host Go to the host CPU.
-Please copy and paste the following command and run it in a terminal:
+Running a deployment will program the FPGA with the logic derived from the compiled and optimized Go code, and te specified host-side command will be run on the host CPU.
+Please copy and run the following command to start the deployment:

 .. subst-code-block::

     reco deploy run 31b835ac-5575-4ebc-b8c8-0007d629bd8f test-histogram

-Once the deployment is complete you should see the histogram readout:
+Once the deployment is complete you should see the histogram readout (we've cut it down here as it's quite long):

 .. code-block:: shell